Ekiben Bento “Train Bento”Katachiware Japanese Style Tableware

 Shinkansen E7 Eki Bento (新幹線E7系弁当)

 What better way is there to commemorate your ride on Japan’s famous bullet train with a Shinkansen E7 Eki Bento.
 As the name suggests, the ekiben is shaped like the front end of the JR Hokuriku Shinkansen Bullet Train that has run since March 2015.
-Along some of Japan’s busiest bullet train lines, the Shinkansen transports passengers to and from Tokyo, Akita and Kanazawa.
+Along some of Japan’s busiest bullet train lines, the Shinkansen transports passengers to and from Tokyo, Akita and Kanazawa in speeds of up to 320 kilometres per hour.
 Fun for kids and adults the ekiben is available in a plastic reusable decorative box that is intended to be kept as a souvenir of your train ride.
 On the inside, the Shinkansen E7 Eki Bento includes a colourful arrangement of traditional Japanese dishes such as a selection of seafood, two mini onigiri rice balls (one salmon, one tuna), pickled daikon radish, French fries, shrimp fritters, fried chicken, meatballs, green peas, carrots, hot dog wieners, macaroni salad and they even include a small sweet cake for dessert.
 Available from the Ekibenya Matsuri (Tokyo Train Station), Ueno Train Station, Omiya Train Station, Shinjuku Train Station and the Railway Museum it is priced at 1300 yen and worth the spend.

 Daruma Ekiben (だるま駅弁)